 The Girls Coalition is your local source for a variety of opportunities--for girls and for professionals who work with girls.
 Let us know about any new opportunities as they develop.

-The Second Annual Martin Luther King, Jr. Essay Contest, presented by UPMC, provides the opportunity for regional youth to thoughtfully consider Martin Luther King Jr.’s legacy, his mission, and his challenge to, “develop a kind of dangerous unselfishness.”
-Using Dr. King’s legacy as inspiration and in honor of Women’s History Month, youth are challenged to highlight a female activist, either past or present, who shares and lives out MLK’s vision.
-The theme for Women’s History Month 2014 is celebrating women of character, courage, and commitment – qualities that are clearly evident in MLK’s life and work.
+The Second Annual Martin Luther King, Jr. Essay Contest provided the opportunity for regional youth to thoughtfully consider Martin Luther King Jr.’s legacy, his mission, and his challenge to, “develop a kind of dangerous unselfishness.”
+Using Dr. King’s legacy as inspiration and in honor of Women’s History Month, youth were challenged to highlight a female activist, past or present, who shares and lives out MLK’s vision.
+The 2014 Women’s History Month 2014 theme was celebrating women of character, courage, and commitment – qualities that are clearly evident in MLK’s life and work.

-Students in grades 6-12 are encouraged to submit entries and use their creative voices to raise awareness, encourage positivity, and acknowledge girls and women who have made a lasting impact, or are changing the world today.
-Students can submit a written essay (1000 word maximum) or create a photo essay (minimum of 10 photographs, 30 PPT slide maximum) using the following quote from Martin Luther King, Jr.’s April 1968 “I’ve Been to the Mountaintop” for inspiration:
+Students in grades 6-12 were encouraged to submit entries and use their creative voices to raise awareness, encourage positivity, and acknowledge girls and women who have made a lasting impact, or are changing the world today, using the following quote from Martin Luther King, Jr.’s April 1968 “I’ve Been to the Mountaintop” for inspiration:

 “Something is happening in our world.
 The masses of people are rising up.
 And wherever they are assembled today…the cry is always the same: ‘We want to be free.’
 Be concerned about your brother [and sister]… either we go up together, or we go down together.
 Let us develop a kind of dangerous unselfishness.”